techClick/reactjs-test/README.md

 ![image info](./src/assets/readme/Capture12.PNG)

 In the list of all Cities seen in image 2.
 The buttons below will add Favourites and delete forecast entries.
-The left button will add favourites, the rigth will delte forecasts.
+The left button will add favourites, the right will delete forecasts.

 ![image info](./src/assets/readme/Capture5.PNG)